hannahcurran/novel-nest/README.md

 <br><br>
 FUTURE ENHANCEMENTS & CONTINUOUS IMPROVEMENT:<br><br>

+☐  To have a function so that when the progress tracker on Current Book Cards reaches 100% (ie a book is finished), the book is moved out of the 'Currently Reading'/ Current Book Card page and displayed on a Read Book Card.
+Currently this has to be done manually by the user.

+☐ To have a 'Daily Streak' feature that updates when the user logs in - to encourage the user's engagement with the app.  <br>

 ☐ Develop a feature to be able to connect with friends and other users through the app and for users to be able to have the option to allow other users to view their lists. <br>

 ☐ To incorporate an API that could offer book recommendations based on what the user has been reading and favorited in their 'Read Books' page. <br>
-☐ To have a 'Daily Streak' feature that updates when the user logs in - to encourage the user's engagement with the app.